wadpac/GGIR/docs/articles/StepCadenceAnalysis.md

 [Maylor 2022](https://doi.org/10.3390/s22249984) and [Rowlands 2022](https://doi.org/10.1080/02640414.2022.2147134).

-The original [Verisense algortihm code](https://github.com/ShimmerResearch/Verisense-Toolbox/tree/master/Verisense_step_algorithm) is not actively maintained at the time of writing this documentation.
-An [improved copy of the Verisense algortihms code](https://github.com/wadpac/GGIR/blob/master/user-scripts/verisense_count_steps.R) with minor bug fixes is part of the GGIR GitHub repository.
+The original [Verisense algorithm code](https://github.com/ShimmerResearch/Verisense-Toolbox/tree/master/Verisense_step_algorithm) is not actively maintained at the time of writing this documentation.
+An [improved copy of the Verisense algorithms code](https://github.com/wadpac/GGIR/blob/master/user-scripts/verisense_count_steps.R) with minor bug fixes is part of the GGIR GitHub repository.